How To Add Ggplot To R

 With all of this information in hand, please take another five minutes to either improve one of the plots generated in this practice or create a cute graph of your own.
 Utilise the RStudio

-cheat sheet for inspiration.Here are some ideas:
+ggplot2cheat sheet for inspiration.Here are some ideas:

 - Run into if you lot can change the thickness of the lines.